Hydra9268/Optimizely-Remodal/README.md

 **Note: Due to Optimizely's automatic A/B switching this script won't work on multi-step modals.**

 For example a visitor comes to a site.
 Optimizely routes them to the `Test B variant` modal and messaging.
 From the modal the visitor inserts their email address.
 They visit Gmail.
-They find the email with a confirmation link and click on the link.
+Click on confirmation link.
 On their return visit Optimizely automatically routes them over to the `Test A variant` modal and messaging.
 The visitor is then greeted with a completely different message.
 This effectively breaks the A/B test.
 So it's best to only implement the script on a singular modal or "Step 1" if a modal happens to have multiple steps.

 #### Use